Walk The Talk:

 For employees to fully understand and focus on the organization’s vision, everything must “line up.”
 That is: budgets must be assigned according to the priorities we have proclaimed, leadership must spend their time on the goals we have set out, and of course, the leadership team must demonstrate the values we have articulated that underlie the vision.

 So it is appropriate to take the time to ask and answer the pertinent questions:

 - Have we clearly stated what the fundamental Values for our organization are?

 - Have we clearly stated what the vision for the organization is?

 - Have we apportioned our Budget to support the Values and Vision?

-- Do I, as a leader, manage my own daily activities to live these Values, Vision, Budgets and Priorities?
+- We, as leaders, manage our daily activities to live these Values, Vision, Budgets, and Priorities?

-Often times the leadership teams with whom I work find out that they too often fall prey to the trivial many and forget to work on the significant few items that demonstrate commitment to solid, thoughtful self-leadership.
+Often the leadership teams with whom I work find out that they too often fall prey to the trivial many and forget to focus on the significant few items that demonstrate a commitment to reliable, thoughtful self-leadership.
 And the people are watching.
 And our actions speak so much louder than our words!

 [Lightly edited in 9/2020 for our new website.]